-Cancel Southern Nevada Public Land Management Act Account Balances - The budget proposes to cancel \$230.0 million in unobligated balances from the Southern Nevada Public Land Management Act (SNPLMA) program over a 3-year period.
-SNPLMA, enacted in 1998, authorizes the Bureau of Land Management to sell specified public lands around Las Vegas, NV, and retain the proceeds for capital improvements and various conservation, restoration, and recreational purposes in the State.
-The SNPLMA program is not proposed for elimination; the proposal will only reduce a portion of the more than \$536 million in remaining balances and will not affect any projects currently identified for support.
-EPAct Geothermal Payments to Counties-The budget proposes to restore the disposition of Federal geothermal leasing revenues to the historical formula of 50 percent to the States and 50 percent to the U.S. Treasury by repealing Section 224(b) of the Energy Policy Act of 2005.
+Cancel Southern Nevada Public Land Management Act Account Balances-The budget proposes to cancel \$230.0 million in unobligated balances from the Southern Nevada Public Land Management Act (SNPLMA) program.
+SNPLMA, enacted in 1998, authorizes BLM to sell specified public lands around Las Vegas, NV, and retain the proceeds for capital improvements and various conservation, restoration, and recreational purposes in Nevada.
+The SNPLMA program is not proposed for elimination; the proposal will only reduce a portion of the more than \$800 million in remaining balances and will not affect any projects currently approved for support.

+EPAct Geothermal Payments to Counties- The budget proposes to restore the disposition of Federal geothermal leasing revenues to the historical formula of 50 percent to the States and 50 percent to the U.S. Treasury by repealing Section 224(b) of the Energy Policy Act of 2005.
 That section changed the distribution to direct 50 percent to States, 25 percent to counties, and 25 percent to the Federal government.
-The 25 percent share for county payments is inconsistent with long-standing revenue sharing practices and reduces the return to Federal taxpayers from geothermal leases on Federal lands.
+The 25-percent share for county payments is inconsistent with longstanding revenue-sharing practices and reduces the return to Federal taxpayers from geothermal leases on Federal lands.
 The proposal is estimated to result in savings of \$40 million over 10 years.